Alignak-monitoring/alignak/doc/source/12_tuning/statistics.rst

 .. _tuning/statistics:

 ================================
- Shinken performance statistics
+ Alignak performance statistics
 ================================

 Introduction
 =============

-Shinken provides some statistics in the log files on the health of the Shinken services.
-These are not currently available in the check_shinken check script.
+Alignak provides some statistics in the log files on the health of the Alignak services.
+These are not currently available in the check_alignak check script.
 Support is planned in a future release.
-This will permit graphical review that Shinken :
+This will permit graphical review that Alignak :

   * Operates efficiently
   * Locate problem areas in the monitoring process
-  * Observe the performance impacts of changes in your Shinken configuration
+  * Observe the performance impacts of changes in your Alignak configuration

-Shinken :ref:`internal metrics <internal_metrics>` are collected in the poller log and scheduler logs when :ref:`debug log level is enabled <troubleshooting/troubleshooting-shinken>`.
+Alignak :ref:`internal metrics <internal_metrics>` are collected in the poller log and scheduler logs when :ref:`debug log level is enabled <troubleshooting/troubleshooting-alignak>`.